nadamski/SampleProjects/README.md

 ## Video Game Dashboards

 Sometimes I analyze randomized video games.
 In this case, I looked at the Triforce Blitz variant of the Legend of Zelda Randomizer.
+I evaluated a 300+ randomized seeds and evaluated some summary statistics.

 The dashboard was built with Python shiny.
 While this image is not interactive, the code can be downloaded above.